HASJ/inb4404/README.md

 python inb4404.py queue.txt
 ```

+**Interactive Features:**
 *   **Hot Reloading:** Use the `-r` / `--reload` flag to make the script re-read the file every 5 minutes.
-This allows you to add or remove threads without restarting the process.
+*   **Dynamic Adding:** While running in list mode, you can paste a thread URL into the terminal and press Enter.
+The script will automatically add it to the queue file and start watching it immediately.
 *   **Dead Links:** If a thread 404s, the script will automatically comment it out in the file (prefixing with `-`).

 ### 3. Deduplication Mode